 - Ecwid: Free extension compatible with other CMS platforms.

-Finally, if you ask for our vote on best eCommerce platforms, we’d tell you to go for either of the top 10!
-WooCommerce might require a little technical knowledge, but it’s more flexible when it comes to usability.
+Finally, if you ask for our vote on the best eCommerce platforms, we’d tell you to go for either of the top 11!
+WooCommerce might require a little technical knowledge, but it’s more flexible regarding usability.

 The rest have their own drawbacks and positive sides.
 You just have to set a target and choose what’s best for your business.